oceanhackweek/ohw23_proj_argo_ml/README.md

 09AUG - talk about that

 ## Generate spikes on the data
-Add some random noise on the GDAC data
+Add some random noise to the GDAC data

 ## Prepare the final result
 Jupyter notebook with all the steps